gtrixic/lets-meat-up/README.md

 This page shows the chats of users that has accepted their request or users that they have accepted.
 The user can then select a user to begin/continue chatting with.

 If the user selects the "Chat" button, they will be directed to this page.
-If the user confirms a user request, the two users will be able to use this function.
+When user confirms a user request, both users will be able to use this function.

 This page is created using RecyclerView where the Profile Picture is an ImageView while the Username, Last Message and Time are TextViews.